 “We want to help kids with loss, mental illness, abuse, or anything like that,” Howe says.
 “We have talked to the school about a grief plan and potentially having a shared therapist or contracted therapist for students because we’ve learned that with mental illness, if children can learn coping mechanisms early in life they can overcome some of their mental illness or learn to cope with it better,” Howe explains.
 "The No. 1 thing the school can do is reach out to the family so that the child feels comfortable coming back to school — especially with suicide, because it comes with different emotions than other causes of death.”

-Waukon and surrounding communities have experienced multiple losses in recent months, particularly those resulting from suicide.
-In these tight-knit small towns, such losses are amplified because.
+Waukon and surrounding communities have experienced multiple losses in recent months, particularly from suicide.
+In these tight-knit small towns, such losses are amplified.
 “Because we’re a small community, we are more aware of it,” says Decker.